JLaffey-CB/pipeline-intro-lab/README.md

 > Goals:
 > *	Create and run a Pipeline in the Blue Ocean Editor
 > *	Edit a Pipeline in the Blue Ocean Editor
+> *
+> * Before we begin the lab we need to create a new Pipeline, configure Jenkins to work with the repo in Gitserver, and create secure access to the repo by adding an SSH key to Gitserver.
+Once we can connect to Gitserver (to save our Jenkinsfile) we'll create a basic Pipeline with three stages and dummy steps.

 #### Setup Git Access